Stone Age: Concept of the Stone Age

 The terms "Stone Age", "Bronze Age", and "Iron Age" are not intended to suggest that advancements and time periods in prehistory are only measured by the type of tool material, rather than, for example, social organization, food sources exploited, adaptation to climate, adoption of agriculture, cooking, settlement, and religion.
 Like pottery, the typology of the stone tools combined with the relative sequence of the types in various regions provide a chronological framework for the evolution of humanity and society.
 They serve as diagnostics of date, rather than characterizing the people or the society.

 Lithic analysis is a major and specialised form of archaeological investigation.
-It involves measurement of stone tools to determine their typology, function and technologies involved.
-It includes scientific study of the lithic reduction of the raw materials and methods used to make the prehistoric artifacts that are discovered.
+It involves the measurement of stone tools to determine their typology, function and technologies involved.
+It includes the scientific study of the lithic reduction of the raw materials and methods used to make the prehistoric artifacts that are discovered.
 Much of this study takes place in the laboratory in the presence of various specialists.
 In experimental archaeology, researchers attempt to create replica tools, to understand how they were made.
 Flintknappers are craftsmen who use sharp tools to reduce flintstone to flint tool.

 In addition to lithic analysis, field prehistorians use a wide range of techniques derived from multiple fields.
 The work of archaeologists in determining the paleocontext and relative sequence of the layers is supplemented by the efforts of geologic specialists in identifying layers of rock developed or deposited over geologic time; of paleontological specialists in identifying bones and animals; of palynologists in discovering and identifying pollen, spores and plant species; of physicists and chemists in laboratories determining ages of materials by carbon-14, potassium-argon and other methods.
-Study of the Stone Age has never been limited to stone tools and archaeology, even though they are important forms of evidence.
+The study of the Stone Age has never been limited to stone tools and archaeology, even though they are important forms of evidence.
 The chief focus of study has always been on the society and the living people who belonged to it.